-3. SUGGESTED BENCHMARKING GUIDELINES
+3. RECOMMENDED BENCHMARKING GUIDELINES

 We now present a list of guidelines to consider when evaluating the performance of a file or storage system.
-A Web version summary of this document can be found at www.fsl.cs.sunysb.edu/project-fsbench.html.
+A Web-version summary of this document can be found at www.fsl.cs.sunysb.edu/project-fsbench.html.

-The two underlying themes are:
+The two underlying themes of these guidelines are the following.

-- (1) Explain exactly what you did: - For example, if you decided to create your own benchmark, describe it in detail.
-If you are replaying traces, describe where they are from, how they were captured, and how you are replaying them (what tool? what speed?).
-This can help others understand and validate your results. - (2) Do not just say what you did, but justify why you did it that way: For example, while it is important to note that you are using ext2 as a baseline for your analysis, it is just as important (or perhaps even more important) to discuss why it is a fair comparison.
-Similarly, it is useful for the reader to know why you ran that random-read benchmark so that they know what conclusions to draw from the results.
+- (1) Explain What Was Done in as Much Detail as Possible.
+For example, if one decides to create one's own benchmark, the paper should detail what was done.
+If replaying traces, one should describe where they came from, how they were captured, and how they were replayed (what tool? what speed?).
+This can help others understand and validate the results. - (2) In Addition to Saying What Was Done, Say Why It Was Done That Way.
+For example, while it is important to note that one is using ext2 as a baseline for the analysis, it is just as important (or perhaps even moreso) to discuss why it is a fair comparison.
+Similarly, it is useful for readers to know why one ran that random-read benchmark so that they know what conclusions to draw from the results.